LinaKretzsch/CART-457/Process/Plan.md

 ---

-Issues Encountered:
+### Issues Encountered:
-1. Currently canvas is larger than white div background.
-Will have to edit this
-2. Cursor is currently not showing the desired effect when pressed.
-I would the cursor radius to get smaller upon click
+1. The Cursor is currently not showing the desired effect when pressed.
+I would the cursor radius to get smaller upon click.
+Changing this property has been more complex since the cursor outline is drawn on each cursor movement.
-3. Followed a tutorial in order to change application into single page application using node and express.
+2. I Followed a tutorial in order to change application into single page application using node and express.
 Since this was all new to me I had difficulties to restore the previous state of my project and hence decided to revert the changes and move on due to a strict timeline.
 I might attempt to restructure the files once I have everything implemented by creating a new branch and safely try using express.
 I would have preferred to structure this application as a SPA to learn but since I would like to get this project completed I will move on for now.
+3. Since I was unable to create new image files on the server I had to add empty image files and overwrite them when a user submits a finished drawing.
+This enabled me to show that the overall logic of the application is working, however drawings are only saved on the server until it reloads which happens about every hour.

+---

+### Future Development

+I would like to implement the following features in the future:
+1. I would like to turn the applicaiton into a SPA and would like to use react to render the project
+2. A proper database needs to be established to hold the data of the finished drawings
+3. A login screen with username and password should be added so that every user can filter for images theyr participated in on the gallery page